Tom Baker: Career

-1968–1973: Early work
+1966–1973: Early work

-Baker was in his thirties when his professional acting career began and he worked in provincial repertory theatre, which he later recalled as "mostly flops or even disasters".
-His first acting role was as the bear in The Winter’s Tale at Assembly Hall, Edinburgh, in 1966.
+Baker was in his thirties when his professional acting career began.
+He worked in provincial repertory theatre, which he later recalled as "mostly flops or even disasters".
+His first acting role was in a 1966 production of The Winter's Tale at the Cambridge Theatre, the Edinburgh Festival and La Fenice in Venice, where he played multiple characters including Rogero, Autolycus and the bear.
+He made his film debut in a 1967 TV movie adaptation of the play, in the same roles.
 Baker had his first break whilst performing in a late-night pub revue for the 1968 York Festival.
 His performance was seen by a scout with the Royal National Theatre who encouraged him to audition for the company.
-Following a successful audition for Laurence Olivier, Baker was given small parts and understudied.
+Following a successful audition for Sir Laurence Olivier, Baker was given small parts and understudied.
 One of his bigger roles was the horse Rocinante in The Travails of Sancho Panza, directed by Joan Plowright.
 This led Olivier to cast Baker as the Prince of Morocco in The Merchant of Venice.
 Other productions included The National Health and A Woman Killed with Kindness.

+Baker's first major film role was Grigori Rasputin in Nicholas and Alexandra (1971).

 His stage work led to work on television, where he gained small parts in series such as Dixon of Dock Green, Z-Cars, Market in Honey Lane and Softly, Softly.
-He played Dr Ahmed el Kabir in the BBC’s 1972 Play of the Month production of The Millionairess, directed by Bill Slater and starring Maggie Smith.
+He played Dr Ahmed el Kabir in the BBC's 1972 Play of the Month production of The Millionairess, directed by Bill Slater and starring Maggie Smith.
 Baker's National Theatre contract ended in 1971.
 He continued to appear in theatre productions, with a role in The Novelist at Hampstead and as the lead in Macbeth at the Shaw Theatre, London.
-Due to Baker's role as a Russian in The Idiot, Olivier suggested Baker to Sam Spiegel for the part of Grigori Rasputin in Nicholas and Alexandra (1971), his first major film role.
-He was nominated for two Golden Globe Awards for his performance, one for Best Actor in a Supporting Role and another for Best Newcomer.
-Baker appeared as a tortured artist in The Vault of Horror (1973) and as the villainous sorcerer Koura in Ray Harryhausen's The Golden Voyage of Sinbad (1973).
-He also appeared in Pier Paolo Pasolini's 1972 film version of Geoffrey Chaucer's The Canterbury Tales.
+Due to Baker's role as a Russian in The Idiot, Olivier recommended him to producer Sam Spiegel for the part of Grigori Rasputin in Nicholas and Alexandra (1971), his first major film role.
+Baker was nominated for two Golden Globe Awards for his performance, one for Best Supporting Actor – Motion Picture and another for Most Promising Newcomer.
+He subsequently appeared in Pier Paolo Pasolini's 1972 film adaptation of The Canterbury Tales.
+In 1973, he played a tortured artist in The Vault of Horror and the villainous sorcerer Koura in Ray Harryhausen's The Golden Voyage of Sinbad.